praiskup/praiskup.github.io/_drafts/build-ordering-by-batches-in-copr.md

 builder machines).
 Effectively it puts those builds into the same batch.

-The other `--after-build-id BUILD_ID` option OTOH always creates a new batch for the new build, and makes sure that the new build is blocked by the batch of builds with the `BUILD_ID`.
+The other `--after-build-id BUILD_ID` option OTOH always creates a new batch for the new build and makes sure that the new build is blocked by the batch of builds with the `BUILD_ID`.

 Since we allow build-dependencies across Copr projects, the set of builds in one batch tree (or even in one batch) **can belong to multiple Copr projects**.
-The only limitation is that user who tries to put the build into an existing batch (`--with-build-id`) needs to have the *builder* permissions for at least one of the Copr projects that are already part of that batch.
+The only limitation is that the user who tries to put the build into an existing batch (`--with-build-id`) needs to have the *builder* permissions for at least one of the Copr projects that are already part of that batch.
 Still, anyone can chain their own builds with others' batches using `--after-build-id` option.